 - A brain infection caused by parasites called toxoplasmosis,

-- A dangerous infection caused by intestinal parasites called cryptosporidyosis,
+- A dangerous condition caused by intestinal parasites called cryptosporidiosis,

 - Types of cancer.

 The shortening of untreated AIDS-related life expectancy is not a direct consequence of this syndrome itself.
-Conversely, shortening of life expectancy is the result of complications and diseases caused by the immune system weakened by AIDS.
+Conversely, the shortening of life expectancy results from complications and diseases caused by the immune system weakened by AIDS.

 What is the Link Between HIV and AIDS?

-For a person to develop AIDS, he or she must be infected with HIV.
+For a person to develop AIDS, they must be infected with HIV.
 However, getting HIV does not mean that people will develop AIDS.

 HIV cases develop in 3 stages.
 These;

-Stage 1: Known as acute stage.
+- Stage 1: Known as an acute stage.
 It develops within the first few weeks immediately after transmission.
 After HIV infection, people may experience a flu-like illness that lasts for several weeks.
 This is a natural response of the body to infection.
-People have a large amount of virus in their blood during acute HIV infection and they are highly contagious.
-However, people with acute infections will often not be aware that they are infected when they become ill.
-An antigen / antibody test or a nucleic acid (NAT) test is required to know if an individual has an acute infection.
+People have many viruses in their blood during acute HIV infection, and they are highly contagious.
+However, people with acute conditions will often not know that they are infected when they become ill.
+An antigen/antibody test or a nucleic acid (NAT) test is required to tell if an individual has an acute infection.

-Stage 2: known as chronic stage or clinical delay.
-At this stage, HIV infection is still active but reproduces at very low levels.
+- Stage 2: Known as a chronic stage or clinical delay.
+HIV infection is still active at this stage but reproduces at deficient levels.
 During this time, people may not have any symptoms or become ill.
 For people who cannot use medication for HIV treatment, this period may take 10 years or more.
 In some cases, however, this stage may proceed much faster.

-Stage 3: Now is the time for HIV infection to return to AIDS.
-AIDS is the most serious stage of HIV infection.
+- Stage 3: Now is the time for HIV infection to return to AIDS.
+AIDS is the most severe stage of HIV infection.